Table of Contents

 Instructions

-• Make the dough: In the bowl of a stand mixer or large bowl using a wooden spoon, mix water, buttermilk, melted butter, sugar, and yeast.
+• In the bowl of a stand mixer or large bowl, mix water, buttermilk, melted butter, sugar, and yeast.
 Allow to sit for 15 minutes.

 • Add eggs and salt, then mix in flour one cup at a time.
-Mix for 5 minutes, then allow to rest for 10 minutes.
+Once all flour has been added, mix for an additional 5 minutes, then allow to rest for 10 minutes.

 • Meanwhile, prepare your filling.
 Mix granulated sugar, brown sugar, melted butter, and cinnamon together in a medium bowl.
 Set aside.